techtile-by-dramco/experiments/04_backscatter_communication/README.md

 ## Why backscatter communication in Techtile?

 1) The reciprocity based approach seems to be the most suitable and feasible solution to enable coherent beamforming.
 For this to work, backscatter communication is required.
+Potential implementation method explained in [experiment 3](https://github.com/techtile-by-dramco/experiments/tree/main/03_geometry_based_beamforming).

 2) **Optional** What data rates can be achieved, and is there an advantage to be gained from the radio wave infrastructure in terms of communication speed?